gbouritsas/Neural3DMM/README.md

 ```

 Where you can see the arguments for the training in a dictionary called **args** in the 2nd cell of the notebook.
 The first cell has metadata arguments that you need to fill in such as the data **root_dir** and the **dataset** name, whether you want to use the GPU, etc.

+Some important notes:
+* The reference points parameter needs exactly one vertex index per disconnected component of the mesh.
+So for DFAUST you only need one, but for COMA which has the eyes as diconnected components, you need a reference point on the head as well as one on each eye
+* The spiral_utils.py spiraling code works by walking along the triangulation exploiting the fact that the triangles are all listed in a consistent ordering (either clockwise or counter-clockwise) in order to get the spiral scan ordering for each neighborhood.
+These are saved as lists (their length depending on number of hops and number of neighbors), these are then truncated to be the length of the mean spiral lenght + 2 standard deviations of the spiral lengths.
+Afterwards the shorter spirals are padded with -1s, resulting in spiraling indices of equivalent lengths for all the vertices.
+These are used in the spiral_conv function from **models.py**.